pyscaffold/pyscaffold/README.rst

 * ... and many more like ``--gitlab`` to create the necessary files for GitLab_.

 Find more extensions within the `PyScaffold organisation`_ and consider contributing your own.
+All extensions can easily be installed with ``pip pyscaffoldext-NAME``.

 Easy Updating
 =============